Kiln Dried Firewood Back to Home Page

 We do not deliver but due to the size bags we use, most people can fit five or six or even eight in a car.
 With the rear seats folded down a Ford Focus can fit eight bags.
 For comparison purposes, it takes six and a half of our bags to fill one of the builders type ‘Ton bags’.

-The price is £9 per bag for softwood or £12 per bag for hardwood.
+The price is £10 per bag for softwood or £13 per bag for hardwood.
 There is also a deposit of £2 per bag, but this is returned as long as we get the bags back.
-If you are wondering which is better (softwood or hardwood), that is a matter of opinion.
+If you are wondering which is better (softwood or hardwood), that is a matter of personal preference.
 The hardwood will last longer and therefore you get more heat from each bag.
 Our pricing means however that per kilowatt the softwood is slightly cheaper, but you will have to feed your fire more often.
+Also the softwood comes up to heat much quicker.
+A lot also depends on your woodburner, as some modern woodburners cannot be turned down effectively, which means the only way to moderate the heat output is to use dense large logs, whereas other models are more controllable and will work well with all types of log.

 Our firewood is sometimes split logs and sometimes sawmill offcuts, but it is always the same quality – decent size pieces dried to around 20% moisture.
 We air dry the logs, then finish them off in the kiln.
 Each piece will be no more than 250mm (10 inches) long.